polakko/wasm-malloc/README.md

 ## Building

 This requires llvm (compiled with the wasm32 target, see [this gist](https://gist.github.com/yurydelendik/4eeff8248aeb14ce763e)), wabt and binaryen.
-The path to the llvm bin directory has to be adjusted in the compile script. wabt and binaryen must be accessible through the path.
+The llvm, wabt and binaryen must be accessible through the path.

 ```
 mkdir build
 CFLAGS=-O2 ./compile build/main.wasm src/mm.c src/main.c
 ```

 Debugging information can be enabled with the preprocessor macro `MM_DEBUG`.
 This also adds the function `print_heap()` which prints the current layout of the heap to the browser console.

 ## Usage

-**Sadly Google Chrome currently has a bug which causes the tab to crash if `WebAssembly.Memory#grow()` is being called from WebAssembly.
-It works in Mozilla Firefox, I haven't tested it in other browsers.**

 The functions can be invoked in JavaScript as `instance.exports.malloc()/calloc()/free()`.